isomerpages/moe-junyuanpri/_cce/ECHA.md

 Teachers, parents and students are welcome to nominate deserving&nbsp;Junyuan Primary School students for the award.
 The nominees will be interviewed by a panel consisting of school leaders, school middle managers and stakeholders (Alumni and Parent Support Group).

 As our key partner-in-education, we invite you to nominate suitable students for ECHA.
-You may nominate online via [https://go.gov.sg/jypsecha2024](https://go.gov.sg/jypsecha2024)
+You may nominate online via [https://go.gov.sg/jypsecha2025](https://go.gov.sg/jypsecha2025)

-Nominations will open from Thursday, 1 August 2024 to Friday, 30 August 2024.
+Nominations will open from Friday, 1 August 2025 to Friday, 29 August 2025.